MANUFACTURING HUB

 CMMC: Verification of Security Controls

 CMMC moves cybersecurity from self-attestation to third-party verification.
-If you're in the DoD supply chain and haven't started your gap analysis, the clock is running.
+If you're in the defense supply chain and haven't started your gap analysis, the clock is running.

 Dec 2023